 In comparison to AT2, the AT has narrow grooves that can throwback mud and navigate muddy terrain, but it is not recommended in heavy mud because the narrow grooves are not well suited to tackle heavy mud efficiently.
 The heavy mud will fill the grooves, causing the tire to lose grip and slip.

-The AT2’s wider grooves enable for better vehicle navigation through mud, as it can quickly evacuate the mud by throwing it backward, therefore pushing the tire forward.
+The AT2’s wider grooves enable for better vehicle navigation through mud, as they can quickly clear mud by thrashing it backwards, therefore pushing the tire forward.
 The AT2 tire has an open shoulder design which helps in mud traction by allowing mud to pass through its stud grooves and wide shoulder, resulting in a more efficient tire on mud.

 The AT, on the other hand, suffers in soft snow because its grooves are too narrow to efficiently grip soft snow, and the tire may be filled with snow, making it useless.
 The ice traction is significantly superior due to a larger contact patch and deeper sipes which provide excellent grip and allow the car to move confidently on ice.

 The AT2 has wider grooves that provide for better traction in soft snow by effectively gripping and throwing back the soft snow.
-However, because of the lower contact patch and shallow sipes. the traction on ice is severely reduced, resulting in tire skidding on slippery icy roads.
+However, because of the less contact area and shallower sipes. the traction on ice is severely reduced, resulting in tire skidding on slippery icy roads.

-AT tire has small stone ejectors that are ineffective in comparison to its counterpart.
-They don’t eject all the stones from the grooves, creating the risk of pebbles and stones penetrating the tire.
+AT tire has small stone ejectors that are ineffective in comparison to its rival.
+They aren’t able to eject all the pebbles/rocks from the grooves, creating the risk of pebbles and stones penetrating the tire.
 Due to its inability to properly withstand the extreme conditions offered by the rocky environment, the tire’s dependency on rocks is further reduced.